ccgilroy/ma-thesis/doc/ma_revisions/04_results.md

 To contextualize the magnitude of these associations, I compare them to inter-city variation.
 In Figure 7, I present random-effect plots for two outcomes, proportion college-educated and median rent.
 These plots show the variation in intercepts from the second set of models, the multilevel models of all tracts.
 This figure illustrates the substantial variation across cities in proportion college-educated and median rents at the tract level, net of other tract characteristics.
 For proportion college-educated, the difference between gay neighborhoods and other neighborhoods is nearly equivalent to the difference between an outlier like Washington, DC, and a more average city like Chicago.
 For rents, by contrast, the minimal differences between gay and other neighborhoods are far outweighed by differences between cities.

 [this is the part where I change my interpretations]

+Here's what Kate says:

+> In interpret these results thus:  there is minimal evidence of demographic displacement in gay neighborhoods between 2006 and 2015.
+Compared with similar neighborhoods in their own cities, gay neighborhoods are not experiencing disproportionate change in the median income of residents or the median rent.
+Taken together, these results suggest that there is little evidence of the erosion of these neighborhoods, or of a unique pattern of neighborhood change.

+Compare this to the four paragraphs I've got written.

+last paragraph goes to limitations